Thomas Sopwith: Personal life

 Sopwith married Beatrice Hore-Ruthven (1871–1930) in 1914, but they had no children.
 Beatrice was the daughter of Walter Hore-Ruthven, who was created Baron Ruthven of Gowrie in 1919.
 After Beatrice's death, he married Phyllis Brodie Gordon (1892–1978) in 1932.
 Their son, Thomas Edward Brodie Sopwith, had success in car racing.

 Sopwith's house in Mayfair at No. 46 Green Street, where he lived from 1934 until 1940, has a blue plaque.
 In 1940, he moved to Warfield Hall in Berkshire, which he had acquired the previous year.

 Sopwith's 100th birthday was marked by a flypast of military aircraft over his home, Compton Manor in King's Somborne, Hampshire.
-He died in Hampshire on 27 January 1989, aged 101.
+He died in Hampshire on 27 January 1989, nine days after his 101st birthday.
 His grave and that of his second wife (Phyllis Brodie) are in the churchyard of All Saints Church, Little Somborne, near Winchester.

 Legacy and tributes

 His authorised biography is Pure Luck (2005) by Alan Bramson, with a foreword by the Prince of Wales (ISBN 1-85260-263-5).
 Sir Thomas was interviewed on 8 November 1978 by the art historian Anna Malinovska; the interview is reproduced in Voices in Flight, 2006.

 A bronze bust of Sopwith was unveiled by his son at Kingston Library, London, on 26 September 2014.
 The sculptor was Ambrose Barber, a former executive of Hawker.
 Earlier in the same year, a plaque was unveiled at Canbury Gardens in Kingston upon Thames by Sopwith's son to commemorate the Sopwith aviation company.

 Sopwith Way in Kingston upon Thames was named after Thomas Sopwith.
 Sopwith Road, one of the roads built on the site of the former Heston Aerodrome, is also named after him.
-Sopwith Road in Warfield (Bracknell, Berkshire), located close to his former home Warfield Hall and the location of the newly-built Woodhurst school (part of Warfield CE Primary School), is also named after him.
+Sopwith Road in Warfield (Bracknell, Berkshire), located close to his former home Warfield Hall and the location of the newly built Woodhurst school (part of Warfield CE Primary School), is also named after him.